KONG: Savage Size in 12 Weeks

 The workout program to add some serious muscle mass

-Adding muscle mass as well as strength is the goal of a lot of people, and it is not an overnight process.
-There is a lot that goes into building muscle such as your diet and nutrition, rest and recovery protocol, supplementation routines, and perhaps the most important aspect, which is your training routine.
-Now, when it comes to adding size, you are going to need to ditch the one rep maxes and find a program that really helps you get to your goals.
-One program that stands out is KONG: Savage Size in 12 Weeks, which was written by none other than Alex Bromley.
+Adding muscle mass as well as strength is the goal of a lot of people when they join a gym, but unfortunately hitting these goals is not exactly an overnight process.
+There is a lot that goes into building muscle and packing on strength such as your diet and nutrition, rest and recovery protocol, supplementation routines, and perhaps the most important aspect, which is your training routine.
+There are plenty of different programs that are designed for powerlifting, those designed for bodybuilding, and then there are those designed for both.
+Many people think that in order to become more muscular, you need to be strong and hit these insane one rep maxes but that is not the case.
+Now, when it comes to adding size, you are actually going to need to ditch the one rep maxes and find a program that really helps you get to your goals.
+One program that stands out is KONG: Savage Size in 12 Weeks, which was written by none other than Alex Bromley

 Who is Alex Bromley?